ME-NET-PROJECT/ozone_prediction/README.md

 ### 3. Ensemble Model Evaluation: `evaluate_ensemble()`
 After training the ensemble model, this function evaluates its performance using the same metrics as the individual models.
 It saves the predictions and evaluation metrics to CSV files.

-### 4. Decile-Based Classification: `get_bin_numbers()`
+### 4. Quartile-Based Classification: `get_bin_numbers()`
-This function discretizes the predicted and actual ozone values into bins (deciles).
+This function discretises the predicted and actual ozone values into four bins (quartile).
 It calculates classification metrics (Accuracy, Precision, Recall, F1-Score) based on the decile assignments, making it easier to assess how well the models perform in terms of classifying different ozone levels.

 ## Usage